Eclipses, Cosmic Clockwork of the Ancients

 Lunar Eclipses

-Lunar eclipses provide a time standard, they begin and end nearly simultaneously for all viewers.
+Solar and lunar eclipses are very distinct.
+The moon's shadow during a total solar eclipse is only a narrow band on the earth.
+The earth's conic shadow at the moon's mean distance is over 9,000 km wide, nearly three lunar diameters.
+Only a small percentage of people experience each solar eclipse while half the world can view each lunar eclipse.
+Lunar eclipses provide a time standard; occultations begin and end nearly simultaneously for all viewers.
 The widest angular lunar viewing difference (parallax) for two positions on the earth is under two degrees.
 While observers see the same eclipse timing, different positions see the moon at very different angles in the sky.
 During an eclipse, the sidereal position and the local celestial longitude of the moon can be employed to compare longitudes of observers.
 Observations of sidereal lunar position during eclipses also provides observations inferring values of precession and the solar orbit cycle.

 Coloration and visibility of the moon varies with each lunar eclipse.
 Some are a dark gray or brownish, others brightly glow a warm reddish orange due to indirect sunlight refracted by earth's atmosphere.
 The dark sky at mid-totality of solar eclipses allows observing even faint stars.